lowcomote/evl-viatra-prototype/README.md

-# EOL to Viatra Mapping
+# EVL to Viatra Mapping

 This repository is built-on the top of Epsilon framework.
 It supports the following languages: